tlevine/axis-ticks/readme.md

 ## How to use
 Clone this repository, then run this.

+    ghc tick.hs
+    ./tick [minimum data value] [maximum data value] [desired tick count]

+You can also use the Python version, but it only supports zero as the minimum data value.

     ./tick.py [max data value] [desired tick count]

 For example, to choose about eight ticks for data whose maximum is 234234.